legend069/Gantry-Mounted-pi-camera/README.md

-raw dog - i like to call it raw dog because you're basically raw dogging it. this one is for the soldering experts(or atleast above beginner) you cut up a DP cable(any length as long as it will reach point a to point b) strip the very tiny and fragile wires and solder them directly to the PCB. is a cheaper for parts.
+raw dog - i like to call it raw dog because you're basically raw dogging it. this one is for the soldering experts(or atleast above beginner) you cut up a DP cable(any length as long as it will reach point a to point b) strip the very tiny and fragile wires and solder them directly to the PCB. is a cheaper for parts. [tips](https://github.com/legend069/Gantry-Mounted-pi-camera/edit/main/README.md#tips-for-soldering-raw-dog)

-i originally wanted this to be cheap
+i originally wanted this to be cheap, so i started off with cat5e networking cable. yes this does actually work but only over short distances.<1.5 meter

 ## whats the differences between the two?
 *  plug-play takes up more Z height(this is mainly because of the cable)